innercoder78/X-to-Discord/README.md

 On the first run, the monitor remembers the newest available post without sending older posts.
 Future runs send only qualifying posts published after that point.

 If several checks are missed, the monitor searches additional timeline pages.
-It stops safely rather than advancing the saved post ID when it cannot confirm that every unseen post was recovered.
+It uses direct, non-pinned timeline posts to confirm that it has reached the previously saved post.
+Posts nested inside thread groups are still processed, but they do not prematurely stop the recovery search.

+If the monitor reaches its recovery limit while additional pages remain, it stops safely without sending Discord messages or advancing the saved post ID.

+## Testing

+A separate GitHub Actions workflow runs automatically for pushes and pull requests.

+It installs the project dependencies, runs the unit tests, and checks that the Python files compile successfully.
+The testing workflow does not use the repository or environment secrets required by the monitor.

 ## Privacy